tanhaoen/keppel-dbt-training/Lesson 7/lesson7_lab.md

 |true | true | 113   | 100.0            |

 4. **Optional**: Click on "Compile" and inspect the compiled SQL for the `compare_relations` macro

+### Congratulations!
+You have completed this Lab successfully.